Seminar: Macroeconomic Expectations

 Due to the research sabbatical of Prof. Dovern, this seminar is not offered in the summer term 2021.

 Expectations are at the heart of modern macroeconomic theories.
 The commonly made assumption of full information rational expectations, which has dominated the profession for a long time, is very simplistic and has lately been criticized more and more.
 In particular, this model does not allow for heterogeneity of macroeconomic expectations.

 Over the recent years, researchers, central banks, and other institutions have collected more and more survey data on macroeconomic expectations that allow analyzing the nature of those expectations.
 How large is the observed heterogeneity?
 Which factors can explain differences in, for instance, inflation or growth forecasts?
 Do agents with different expectations behave differently?

 In this seminar, students will discuss different empirical papers that analyze various aspects which are relevant in the context of macroeconomic expectations.
 Students will be able to explain different models of expectation formation in macroeconomics.
 They will get to know different surveys of macroeconomic expectations and be able to discuss the advantages and disadvantages of different survey designs.
 They will discuss how one can use such survey data to test models of expectation formation.
 In addition, students will enhance their presentation skills and practice how to write an academic text.

 This course is a weekly seminar (2 SWS).

-The course is taught in the winter term 2019/20 (and potentially every winter term afterwards).
+The course is taught in the summer term.
 The course language is English.